Yaveenp/DevSecOps18_FProject/README.md

 Prometheus and Grafana are included as services in the Docker Compose setup.
 They are automatically started and networked with the backend and frontend.

 - **Prometheus** scrapes metrics from the Flask backend at the `/metrics` endpoint.
+- **Node Exporter** is deployed as a DaemonSet and Service in Kubernetes to provide node-level metrics.
+Prometheus scrapes metrics from node-exporter at `http://node-exporter:9100/metrics`.
 - **Grafana** is pre-configured to use Prometheus as a data source and includes dashboards for API latency and stock market trends.

 **Access Grafana:**